 (Speakers: actor Cate Blanchett, Prime Minister Malcolm Fraser)

-But the Australian accent is subtlety very diverse.
+But the Australian accent is subtly very diverse.
 All Australian dialect types reflect Australian national identity – slight variations can further reflect a speaker’s other cultural affiliations or background (Lebanese, Greek, Vietnamese, Chinese, Indigenous, Irish, etc) which further shape general Australian ways of speaking.
 Indigenous Australian languages, culture, words and slang terms have in particular markedly shaped the wider Australian vernacular.

 Word preferences across different states